besteves4/besteves4.github.io/_posts/2025-06-09-opal-workshop.md

 ### Looking towards the future

 That's a wrap!
-I'm looking forward to seeing what the rest of 2025 and 2026 brings us in terms of work on policies and particular on ODRL.
+I'm looking forward to seeing what the second half of 2025 (and 2026) brings us in terms of work on policies and particular on ODRL.

 Beatriz